YoubaGeek/Stormy/README.md

 This is just a side project for fun and it's free to use :)

-I'm using Android Studio as and IDE to develop this app.
+I'm using Android Studio as  IDE to develop this app and testing with my smartphone but if you want a good emulator I recommend Genymotion.

 I'm using forecast.io to have JSON data of weather it's free to use, try it!!